Intro Reproducible Research in R

 Welcome!

-The course is designed as a series of participatory live-coding lessons, where the instructor and learner code together, along with reading activities and hands-on practical exercises interspersed throughout the course and a final group assignment to do a simple data analysis project.
-This website contains all of the material for the course, from reading material to exercises to code to images.
-It is structured as a book, with “chapters” as lessons, given in order of appearance.
-We make heavy use of the website throughout the course where code-along sessions almost identically follow the material on the website (with slight modifications for time or more detailed explanations).
+This website contains all of the material for the workshop, including readings, exercises, presentations, live-typing material, and images.
+It is structured as a book, with “chapters” as sessions, in order of appearance.
+We make heavy use of the website throughout the workshop where “type-along” sessions almost identically follow the material on the website (with slight modifications for time or more detailed explanations).

 Target audiences